kudosGan/kudosGan/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Trash recognition in machine Learning
+- 🔭 I’m currently working on Trash recognition CNN
 - 🌱 I’m currently learning ...
 TensorFlowLite
 - 👯 I’m looking to collaborate on ...Andriode
 - 🤔 I’m looking for  developers to join me